We may earn money or products from the companies mentioned in this post.

 I’ve heard lots of advice on how to deal with anger in the past, but it always seemed pretty ineffective.
 Like the whole “count to 10” thing?
 In my mind, that’s not going to do anything about the irritation, besides delay it 10 seconds.

-What I’ve always needed is to understand the root of the problem- and that’s what this book does.
+I needed actionable advice – a solid plan of attack for what to do when my temper threatens to boil over.
+And, in addition, I needed was to understand the root of the problem- and that’s what this book does.
 The Waynes talk about where anger comes from.
 When I read how anger can be related to the “fight or flight” instinct when you’re in pain, a lightbulb went off.

 And their caution about that was one that spoke to my heart.
 They talked about how easily that anger flows to other things.
 The example given in the book is a man whose wife asked him to fix something, then accidentally hits his thumb with a hammer.
 The initial anger trigger flows out until he’s angry at his wife for the pain, because she’s the one who asked him to do this in the first place.